(250) 847-5211

 Andrew Tom, President

-With over 15 years of frontline, relevant experience in the social sector, and as a member of the Wet’suwet’en Nation, inspirational First Nations leader Andrew Tom became a member of the Dze L K’ant Friendship Centre’s Executive Board in 2002 and is presently serving his first term as President.
+With over 20 years of frontline and governance experience in the human & social sector, Andrew Tom became a member of the Dze L K’ant Friendship Centre’s Board in 2002 and is presently serving his third two-year term as President.

-Through many years of ongoing education, Andrew’s incredible competency and sound knowledge of Indigenous culture and traditions are equivalent to his sincere passion and drive.
+As an active house member of the Wet’suwet’en Nation, Andrew lifted the hereditary name “Wha Dha T’se” which translates to, “Heart in the Sky.”
+Andrew’s incredible competency and sound knowledge of Indigenous culture and traditions are equivalent to his sincere passion and drive.
+Andrew is the eldest of three, uncle to three and currently works as Executive Health Director in Glen Vowell.
 Andrew is known for his contributions to the social sector: developing and growing new programs, social and economic developments, and bringing resources to both Indigenous people and the wider community he serves.
-Andrew is actively involved with and has a strong understanding of the following: Housing Issues; Homelessness; Aboriginal Justice; Poverty; Poverty Reduction; Referral Processes; Family Violence and High/ Low-Risk Youth Issues; HIV/A.I.D.S.
-Awareness; Prevention; Addictions, Crime Prevention & Support; Government Resources; Structure; Community Wellness, and Child Welfare.
-Andrew sits on the following non-profit agency boards: Wilp Si’satxw House of Purification Society; Native Courtworker ; Counselling Association; Office of the Wet’suwet’en Society.
+Andrew is actively involved with and has a strong understanding of the following: Housing Issues; Homelessness; Aboriginal Justice; Poverty Reduction; Referral Processes; Family Violence, Low & High Risk Youth Issues; HIV/A.I.D.S.
+Awareness and Prevention; Addictions Support, Crime Prevention & Victim Services; Government Resources and Structures; Community Wellness, and Child Welfare.
+Andrew sits on the following agency boards and councils: Office of the Wet’suwet’en Society, Witset First Nation Council, and the Yikh Lhiw Dinle Housing Society.

 Stanley Namox, Vice President